 Submissions that are not in English must be subtitled in English.

-In case of selection, in order to provide a translation into Latvian we will require an .srt subtitle file.
+If your film is selected, in order to provide a translation into Latvian we will require an .srt subtitle file.

-Screening formats accepted by Kino Bize: HD videofile (preferably .mp4, 1080 and higher), BluRay.
+Screening formats accepted by Kino Bize: HD video file (preferably .mp4, 1080 and higher), BluRay.

-RPFF does not provide screening fees.
+RPFF does not pay screening fees.